Friend of Christine Blasey Ford reportedly felt pressure to revisit statement on allegations

 The White House and the Senate received additional information from the FBI on Thursday, including text messages between Keyser and McClean, according to the Journal citing a source.

-Senate Judiciary Committee Republicans released an executive summary of the FBI's confidential supplemental background investigation into Supreme Court nominee Brett Kavanaugh late Thursday, which key swing-vote senators vowed they would continue to review Friday ahead of a major vote on his confirmation.
+Senate Judiciary Committee Republicans released an executive summary of the FBI's confidential supplemental background investigation into Kavanaugh late Thursday, which key swing-vote senators vowed they would continue to review Friday ahead of a major vote on his confirmation.

 According to the summary of the report, FBI agents interviewed 10 people and reached out to 11.
 They focused exclusively on witnesses with potential first-hand knowledge of alleged sexual misconduct by Kavanaugh.